LuuKhoaHoc/smart-branch/CONTRIBUTING.md

 # Contributing to Smart Branch 🤝

-Cảm ơn bạn đã quan tâm đến việc đóng góp cho Smart Branch!
-Chúng tôi rất hoan nghênh mọi đóng góp từ community.
+Thank you for your interest in contributing to Smart Branch!
+We welcome all contributions from the community.

 ## 📋 Table of Contents